dessalines/essays/recipes/tortillas.md

 - add butter
 - knead for a minute
 - let sit for 8m somewhere hot
-- roll into 6-8 small balls
+- roll into 6 balls
 - let sit on counter for 8m, heat griddle
 - get bowl of flour
 - pat into disks in flour bowl